dan-fritchman/Thesis/content.md

 }
 ```

 Each `RelativePlace` depends upon one of more other `Placeable` objects via its `to` field.
 Each `Placeable` may be placed either relative to another (via a `RelativePlace`) or in absolute coordinates, in terms of the primitive pitch grid (via an `AbsolutePlace`).
 The tetris placement resolver takes as input a series of `Placeable` objects and transforms each `RelativePlace` into a resolved `AbsolutePlace`.
-Its first step is ordering a dependency graph between placeables.
-This graph must be acyclical for placement to be valid.
+Its first step is ordering a dependency graph between `Placeable`s.
+This graph must be acyclic for placement to be valid.
 It must include at least one `AbsolutePlace` to serve as a "root" or "anchor" element.
 The resolver does not produce fully-relative placements, e.g. by assigning an arbitrary location (such as the origin) to one.
 Designer input must include at least one absolute placement.

 ### Tetris-Mos Gate Array Circuit Style